eosiosg/blog/Signature/Signature.md

 **These command tested in [DAWN-2018-04-27-ALPHA](https://github.com/EOSIO/eos/tree/DAWN-2018-04-27-ALPHA)*

 The **-p** parameter means sign this transaction.
 Then we need to dive into the source code in [cleos main](https://github.com/EOSIO/eos/blob/slim/programs/cleos/main.cpp).
-There are some conventions you need to know in **cleos/main.cpp**.
+There are some conventions need to know in **cleos/main.cpp**.
 Nearly all subcommand functions have two key functions **send_actions** and **create_action**.
 Such as tranfer, regproducer, delegatebw, undelegatebw, voteproducer and so on.

 For example, register producer subcommand.